-After these preparatory steps, the complete data file can then be aggregated a final time to an account level to create a flat file.
+After these preparatory steps, the complete data file can then be aggregated a final time to an account level within a program to create a flat file.
 The file now includes one record for each account participating in a program.

-- 4) Identify priority accounts.
+4) Identify priority accounts.
 When designing the sample plan, we identify which measure categories will be randomly sampled.
 We apply a prioritization scheme when selecting cases within these randomly sampled categories.
-All accounts flagged priority will be sampled, followed by a random sample of non-priority accounts.
-Accounts are flagged as priority if: - a. they are considered a multi-measure account (their participation in a program includes installations across more than 1 measure category), or b. the kWh savings is within the top 10 percentile of kWh savings when it is reviewed by program and measure category.
+All accounts flagged as priority will be sampled, followed by a random sample of non-priority accounts.
+Accounts are flagged as priority if the kWh savings is within the top 10 percentile of kWh savings when it is reviewed by program and measure category.